davo75/JConverter/README.md

-# jconverter
+# JConverter
-Assignment project for college.
-Converts between imperial and metric units of measurements.
+Java based college assignment project that converts between imperial and metric units of measurements.